sebsowter/phaser-webpack/README.md

 Ensure you have [Node.js](https://nodejs.org) installed.

-Clone this repo and `cd` to project directory.
+Clone this repository and `cd` to project directory.

 ```
 npm i